isamul/normAI/README.md

 ![Start UI](img/start_ui.png)

-You can ask normAI factual questions about a building standards and it will answer by giving precise references:
+You can ask normAI factual questions about a building standard and it will answer by giving precise references:

 ![Start UI](img/ui_CoT.png)